River/ Flow/ Connect

 Through creative and artistic project delivery we hope to open up a trail of artworks between these points that make the area feel loved, ‘levelled up’, safe and respected so that residents can enjoy and feel proud of their part of the River Great Ouse.

 On Saturday 29 June 2024 we held a community picnic in Kempston with residents to talk about the project and to invite families to get involved in free arts activities.
 We also had our own stall in the Arts & Culture Island at Bedford River Festival on Saturday 20 July – Sunday 21 July 2024.
-In both instances locals were able to get crafty in sculptural clay workshops with our River/ Flow/ Connect artist Janet Reddy, exploring the concept of future sculptural artworks alongside the River Great Ouse.
+In both instances, locals were able to get crafty in sculptural clay workshops with our River/ Flow/ Connect artist Janet Reddy, exploring the concept of future sculptural artworks alongside the River Great Ouse.

 We held another Community Consultation event on Saturday 14 September 2024, at Kempston Mill.
 It was another chance for locals to find out more about the project and the river, and get creative in free art workshops.
+Most recently, on Tuesday 29 October 2024, we were at Kempston Library.
+Artist Janet Reddy facilitated the making of clay sculptures and lanterns with river themes.
+We also collectively created a map of Kempston, with help from artist Paul Pibworth, representing the river, land and roads in different colours, envisioning where sculptural pieces might be located.

 Photo credit: Urban Judge 2023 & Andy Willsher 2024